devucb/react-native-boilerplate/README.md

 If you want to use another src folder like @screens.
 Make sure to export the structure you want to use in the folder's index.ts file.
 For example you can inspect index.ts file in screens folder.

-If you want to add another folder to src.
-You need change tsconfig.json path and babel.config.js
+If you want to add another folder to src you need change tsconfig.json path and babel.config.js